So, you are here with the Autel AL619 review.

-It’s my own personal vehicle and here aren’t any active problems, but I thought it would be prudent to plug it into my own vehicle before a customer’s car.
+It’s my own personal vehicle and there aren’t any active problems, but I thought it would be prudent to plug it into my own vehicle before a customer’s car.

-It connected easily, and powers up with via the data link connector.
-Mind you, the cable needs to be securely screwed into the scanner for it to work, or you’ll lose your connection and have to start over.
+It connected easily and powers up with via the data link connector.
+However, the cable needs to be securely screwed into the scanner for it to work, or you’ll lose your connection and have to start over.

 The screen is a color display and easy to read, and seems logically laid out with icons.